Geotagging: Dangers

 Following a scientific study and several demonstrative websites, a discussion on the privacy implications of geotagging has raised public attention.
 In particular, the automatic embedding of geotags in pictures taken with smartphones is often ignored by cell-phone users.
 As a result, people are often not aware that the photos they publish on the Internet have been geotagged.
 Many celebrities reportedly gave away their home location without knowing it.
 According to the study, a significant number of for-sale advertisements on Craigslist, that were otherwise anonymized, contained geotags, thereby revealing the location of high-valued goods—sometimes in combination with clear hints to the absence of the offerer at certain times.
 Publishing photos and other media tagged with exact geolocation on the Internet allows random people to track an individual's location and correlate it with other information.
 Therefore, criminals could find out when homes are empty because their inhabitants posted geotagged and timestamped information both about their home address and their vacation residence.
 These dangers can be avoided by removing geotags with a metadata removal tool for photos before publishing them on the Internet.

 In 2007, four United States Army Apache helicopters were destroyed on the ground by Iraqi insurgent mortar fire; the insurgents had made use of embedded coordinates in web-published photographs (geotagging) taken of the helicopters by soldiers.

-Another newly realised danger of geotagging is the location information provided to criminal gangs and poachers on the whereabouts of often endangered animals.
+Another newly realized danger of geotagging is the location information provided to criminal gangs and poachers on the whereabouts of often endangered animals.
 This can effectively make tourists scouts for these poachers, so geotagging should be turned off when photographing these animals.

-According to Chinoitezvi Honour Some phones automatically geotag pictures hence location should be turned off when taking pictures.
+According to Chinoitezvi Honour, some phones automatically geotag pictures hence location should be turned off when taking pictures.